chaldea-center/chaldea-docs/docs/v2_release.md

 **Attentions**

-- Silver Fou is removed from plan now.
-Only Gold Fou is planned.
 - More detailed future event planning, incompatible with V1 data.
 - Server backup/chaldea account system has been moved to another service provider, you have to register again.
 - Android users must uninstall v1.x first before installing v2.